ycexiao/scikit-package/doc/source/support/frequently-asked-questions.rst

 What is conda-forge?
 ^^^^^^^^^^^^^^^^^^^^

 conda-forge is an open-source-software community-maintained channel on the conda/Anaconda package server.
-The structure of the Anaconda server is that packages are hosted and can be installed from user-maintained``channels", and the original vision was that different developers and organizations would put their own code on their own channels.
+The structure of the Anaconda server is that packages are hosted and can be installed from user-maintained "channels", and the original vision was that different developers and organizations would put their own code on their own channels.

-conda-forge is a community led effort to have a single channel shared by everyone.
+conda-forge is a community led effort to have a **single channel shared by everyone**.
 This also allows the community to develop package maintenance tools to help with the ecosystem such as auto tick bots that check when the latest version of a package is not present on conda-forge and alert the maintainers, and GitHub workflows to pre-build wheel files for all platforms and python versions.
 It also tries to resolve a dependency graph for a package to install the most recent version of every package that satisfies the requirements of all the sub-packages.

-We recommend making use of conda-forge and helping the community by, where possible, installing from conda-forge and also making sure your package is available on conda-forge so others may install it from conda-forge.
+**We recommend making use of conda-forge and helping the community** by, where possible, installing from conda-forge and also making sure your package is available on conda-forge so others may install it from conda-forge.

 Here is how you can add the conda-forge channel to your conda configuration and install the ``scikit-package`` package from it: